What Does an Accounts Payable Clerk Do?

 An accounts payable clerk is responsible for processing all the invoices for a company and processing all payments.
 They might typically handle utility bills, product or inventory invoices, employee expense accounts, and reimbursements.
 Some accounts payable clerks also assist with payroll.
 Accounts payable clerks must be familiar with accounts payable practices, general accounting procedures, and have a good working knowledge of relevant accounting software, such as QuickBooks.

 Accounts payable clerks work under the supervision of the accounting manager and are responsible for receiving, processing, and verifying invoices.
-They handle all aspects of accounts payables, including purchase orders, bank deposits, and bills.
+They handle all aspects of accounts payable, including purchase orders, bank deposits, and bills.
 They must be extremely accurate, able to meet payment schedules and deadlines, and have excellent attention to detail.
 [Your Company Name] is looking for an experienced accounts payable clerk to take our company to new levels.
 As an ideal candidate, you have experience in bookkeeping, working with accounting software, and processing payments.

 Typical duties and responsibilities

-Maintain petty cash
+- Maintain petty cash

-Log all incoming invoices and outgoing payments
+- Log all incoming invoices and outgoing payments

-Monitor all vendor contracts and supplier agreements
+- Monitor all vendor contracts and supplier agreements

-Identify discrepancies and resolve billing issues
+- Identify discrepancies and resolve billing issues

-Reconcile payable reports on a monthly basis
+- Reconcile payable reports on a monthly basis

-Keep track of all credits owed to the company and ensure they are appropriately applied to vendor payments
+- Keep track of all credits owed to the company and ensure they are appropriately applied to vendor payments

 Education and experience

-This position requires an associate’s degree in accounting, finance, or a related discipline.
+- This position requires an associate’s degree in accounting, finance, or a related discipline

 Required skills and qualifications